AgoStream/MDN-training-Ktwin/README.md

 - metrics retrieval stores a set of functions used in metrics extraction
 - models contains every function used to define and train MDNs
 - train stores the training core definition

+SCRIPTS:
+- generate_requests used to fetch metrics
+- real_time_requests will be used for the continous learning upgrade
+- train_all trains every MDN for every service in list
 ---

 ## Quick Start